kdgregory/aws-lambdas/terraform/modules/sqs/README.md

 * `retention_days`

-  The number of days to retain unprocessed messages.
-This module uses days, rather than seconds, because I believe that it improves maintainability.
-You can use a decimal number (eg, 0.5 for half a day), although small numbers won't be exact (for example, if you want an hour, 0.0417 is 3602 seconds).
+  The number of days that the primary queue retains unprocessed messages.
+This module uses days for this value, rather than seconds, because I believe that it improves maintainability.
+You can use a decimal number (eg, 0.5 for half a day), although small numbers won't be exact (eg, if you want an hour, 0.0417 is 3602 seconds).

   Default: 4 (SQS default)

+* `dlq_retention_days`

+  The number of days that the dead letter queue retains unprocessed messages.
+As with `message_retention_days`, this is specified in days.

+  Default: value of `dlq_retention_days`

 * `retry_count`